 - All others: 10 years

-Payment Schedule: Provided in the exit packet.
+Payment Schedule: Provided in the exit process.
 (Exceptions: The repayment schedule for the undergraduate parent loan is provided with the promissory note.
 Signature is required to acknowledge receipt of repayment schedule).

 Repayment start date: Six months for most NU Loans.
 (Exception: Undergraduate parents must begin repayment within 45 days of initial disbursement of funds).